|

 sounds a bit tinny, but not nearly as tinny (of course, nothing comes close to Crush

+All Boxes).
 "Easy Meat" surprised me, though.
 That odd vocal phasing in the

 first verse that is present in the newer CDs is absent on the EMI CD.
 It